 How to Use the Word Overwhelmed

 This made me stop and consider my use of the word.
-The way I was understanding it and the meaning I was implying was overwhelmed as an emotion itself--an emotion as in angry or sad.
+The way I understood it and the meaning I was implying was overwhelmed as an emotion itself--an emotion as in anger or sadness.
 As in “I am feeling overwhelmed.”
 When in fact, it is not really an emotion.
 It is an overpowering OF a specific emotion.
 As in the example above, “Overwhelmed with fear.”

 After deeper inquiry, I realize, I am overwhelmed with fear: fear of not enough, fear of failure, fear of letting people down--to name a few.